2007 London car bombs: Aftermath

-A spokesperson for Pride London stated that the route of their gay pride march, set for 30 June 2007, would be unchanged although extra precautions such as removing bins would be implemented.
+A spokesperson for Pride London stated that the route of their Gay Pride march, set for 30 June 2007, would be unchanged, although extra precautions such as removing bins would be implemented.
 The police do not think the attacks were targeted at the event.
 Other suspicious vehicles in Park Lane and Fleet Street were investigated by police, as well as reports of suspicious cars in other areas of the UK, such as Warrington, which suffered a 1993 bomb attack by the Provisional Irish Republican Army.

 Office workers, students and tourists were still enjoying a Friday night out in London only hours after the discovery of the bombs.
-Bars and clubs remained open and London mayor Ken Livingstone urged the capital's communities to work together to defeat the terrorism threat.
+Bars and clubs remained open, and London mayor Ken Livingstone urged the capital's communities to work together to defeat the terrorism threat.

 Security at Wimbledon was increased as a result of the incident.
 Whitehall sources later stated that "international elements" were believed to be involved with the bomb.
 Police claim to have a "crystal clear" picture of the driver of the first car and suspect he may be an individual formerly detained in relation to the case of convicted terrorist Dhiren Barot.
 Barot was connected to an earlier "limousine bomb" plot, which also involved cars packed with propane gas cylinders.

 CBS News reported that a message appeared on the widely used jihadist Internet forum Al-Hesbah at 08:09, 28 June 2007, stating: "Today I say: Rejoice, by Allah, London shall be bombed."
 The message went on to mention the recently announced knighthood of Satanic Verses author Salman Rushdie.

-The following day, in another incident, a Jeep Cherokee was set on fire and driven into the main departure terminal of Glasgow Airport causing minor damage.
+The following day, in another incident, a Jeep Cherokee was set on fire and driven into the main departure terminal of Glasgow Airport, causing minor damage.
 Two men, believed to be of Asian appearance, were arrested at the scene.
-One, who had been on fire, was taken to a nearby hospital and the other to a police station.
-Home Secretary Jacqui Smith announced that the attack is being treated as a terrorist attack and that the United Kingdom terrorism threat level has been elevated from "Severe" to "Critical", meaning "further attacks are expected imminently".
-In a press conference Glasgow police said this attack and the car bombs in London were believed to be linked.
+One, who had been on fire, was taken to a nearby hospital, and the other to a police station.
+Home Secretary Jacqui Smith announced that the attack is being treated as a terrorist attack and that the United Kingdom terrorism threat level has been elevated from "Severe" to "Critical," meaning "further attacks are expected imminently."
+In a press conference, Glasgow police said this attack and the car bombs in London were believed to be linked.
 The BBC reported that a mobile phone found after the arrest of the Glasgow suspects contained the numbers of those involved in the London bombing attempts.

 At approximately 21:30 on 30 June, officers of the Metropolitan Police and West Midlands Police arrested two people at junction 16 on the northbound M6 motorway near Sandbach in south Cheshire, blocking the motorway for about 40 minutes.

 On 18 December, gallantry awards for two of the Metropolitan Police explosive officers involved in defusing the devices were gazetted.
-Paul Humphrey received the Queen's Gallantry Medal (the third highest such medal in the UK honours system), and Gary Anthony Wright received the Queen's Commendation for Bravery.
+Paul Humphrey received the Queen's Gallantry Medal (the third highest such medal in the UK honors system), and Gary Anthony Wright received the Queen's Commendation for Bravery.